IRL2/nanover-server-py/python-libraries/narupa-openmm/README.md

 ```

 The OpenMM simulation object is exposed by the server object through the
-`simulation` attribute so every operations usually done on OpenMM simulation
+`simulation` attribute so every operation usually done on OpenMM simulation
-object (such as adding a reporter, or accessing the context) can be done.
+object (such as adding a reporter, or accessing the context) can be performed as usual.
+Refer to the OpenMM [documentation](http://openmm.org/documentation.html) for more details.

 A Narupa server can also be included in an existing OpenMM workflow by adding
 a `NarupaReporter` to an existing simulation object: